mundy-bois/chat-scraper-web/README.md

-# chat-scraper-web
+# Chat Scraper
-The new and improved chat scraper
+A new web-hosted application converted from the original chat scraper Takes a facebook messaging file and provides interesting information based off contents of archive